By: Shane Rempel

 Shane Rempel is a System Planner at Calgary Homeless Foundation.

-Shane oversees youth housing and support programs funded through CHF and sits on the Youth Sector Committee, Youth Placement Committee and co-facilitates the Youth Advisory Table.
+Shane oversees CHF funded youth housing and support programs, and sits on the Youth Sector Committee, the Youth Placement Committee and co-facilitates the Youth Advisory Table.

 In 2011, Calgary became the first jurisdiction in Canada to launch a strategic plan to end youth homelessness.
 A separate plan for youth is necessary because youth experiencing homelessness, like all young people, are experiencing significant developmental changes – social, physical, emotional, and cognitive.
 It’s important to acknowledge that many adults experiencing homelessness had their first experience with homelessness as a youth, which is why it’s so important to prevent and end youth homelessness.
 Youth homelessness is unique because: